-The JFTC may also exchange its views with other competition authorities without disclosing confidential information that the JFTC seized during its investigations, to the extent that the discussions do not breach its confidential obligation as a public servant.
-If the JFTC discovers an alleged cartel conducts through a leniency application, the JFTC may ask the applicant to issue a waiver to allow the JFTC to have extensive information exchange with other competition authorities.
+The JFTC may also exchange its views with other competition authorities without disclosing confidential information that the JFTC seized during its investigations to the extent that the discussions do not breach its confidential obligation as a public servant.
+If the JFTC discovers alleged cartel conduct through a leniency application, the JFTC may ask the applicant to issue a waiver to allow the JFTC to operate an extensive information exchange with other competition authorities.